Jiggaboy/dopamine_simulation/README.md

 Clone a branch.
 An initial configurations is (usually) set up and the first run can be started without further fine tuning.
+Otherwise configurations are found in the folder _params_.
+Several configurations are defined in _motifconfi.py_.
+The selection of the config is done in _config_handler.py_.
+Here, one can also find an ExploreConfig which can be easily used to try new settings.

-Next, you can simulate the network according to the configuration using the command 'python model'.
+Next, you can simulate the network according to the configuration using the command 'python simulate'.
-Ensure that the same configuration is defined in both files since these steps are independent from each other.

 ## Useful Links
 ### brian2